 Matthew’s genealogy mentions four women – Tamar (v.3), Rahab (v.5), Ruth (v.5), and Bathsheba (v.6).
 Ancient Judaism (before the destruction of the Temple in 70AD) being patrilineal, these are the only women mentioned.
 Matthew’s mention of these four women foreshadows the questionable circumstances surrounding Jesus’ own conception and demonstrates that God can and does work out his plan through scandalous or irregular means.

 The story of Tamar is found in Genesis 38.
 Tamar is married to the eldest son of Judah (the son of Jacob/Israel and the eponymous founder of the tribe of Judah).
 Her husband dies, and so Judah gives her his second son in a Levirate marriage.
 He also dies.
 Judah refuses to allow her to marry his third son, and Tamar is faced with the shame of not bearing any children for her deceased husband.
 To get around Judah’s prohibition, she poses as a prostitute and then sleeps with Judah, her father-in-law.
 She gets pregnant and bears two sons.
-Jesus is the descendant of this dishonest conception.
+Jesus is the descendant of this dishonest and incestuous conception.

 We have previously read about Rahab in our study of the Bad Girls of the Bible.
 Her story is found in Joshua 2:1-21, 6:17-25.
 Rahab was a prostitute by profession in the Canaanite city of Jericho.
 She was, of course, not an Israelite.
 When Joshua’s men came to spy on the land for conquest, Rahab gave them lodging.
 In return, when Joshua’s troops destroyed the city of Jericho, he spared Rahab and her family.
 Jesus is the descendant of this foreign prostitute.